manicprone/joint-kit/README.md

 Following the guidelines for [generating methods][section-generating-custom-methods], you can create a "method config", which defines a method library using a JSON-based descriptor.

-Executing the Joint `generate` function on the descriptor will dynamically build the method library for you, and load the method logic onto your Joint instance.
+Executing the Joint `generate` function on the descriptor will dynamically build the method library for you, and load the methods onto your Joint instance.

 **Example:**